Pete Carroll: Ziggy Ansah could play ‘considerably’ vs. Saints; officials didn’t see hit on Russell Wilson

 Carroll said the Seahawks have yet to really dig into the plan for Sunday’s game against New Orleans.

-But it’s a plan that will be a lot different from expected with future Hall of Fame quarterback Drew Brees sidelined with a thumb injury.
+But it’s a plan that will be a lot different from expected, with future Hall of Fame quarterback Drew Brees sidelined with a thumb injury.

-Brees will be replaced by former Minnesota starter Teddy Bridgewater, who struggled to move the Saints much in a 27-9 loss to the Rams Sunday.
+Brees will be replaced by former Minnesota starter Teddy Bridgewater, who struggled to move the Saints much in a 27-9 loss to the Rams on Sunday.

 “I’m not far enough along,’’ Carroll said.
 “I cant tell you what Bridgewater looked like.’’